Zak Brown

-Zakary Challen "Zak" Brown (born November 7, 1971) is an American motorsports executive.
+Zakary Challen Brown (born November 7, 1971) is an American motorsports executive.
 He is the chief executive officer of McLaren Racing.
 Born and raised in California, Brown raced professionally around the world for ten years before focusing on motorsport's business and commercial worlds.

 Brown co-founded and co-owns United Autosports, a professional team competing in international sportscar racing and various historic racing events around the world.
-Through United, he co-owns Supercars Championship team Walkinshaw Andretti United alongside Michael Andretti and Ryan Walkinshaw, as well as Extreme E's Andretti United XE and McLaren XE.
+United Autosports is a leading racing team competing in international sportscar racing, winning 6 championships and winning the 24 Hours of Daytona and the 24 Hours of Le Mans twice.
 He was the non-executive chairman of Motorsport Network, a global market-leading motorsport and automotive digital platform, between 2016 and 2019.

-Brown has been recognised by a range of industry bodies and publications, including the Paddock Magazine F1 Power List and his induction into the Sports Business Journal "Forty Under 40" Hall of Fame, where he was listed three times.
+Brown has been recognised by a range of industry bodies and publications.
+Most recently, Brown received a TIME100 Impact Award on December 2, 2025 and was included in the Financial Times Most Influential of 2025 list.
+He was also included the Paddock Magazine F1 Power List and his induction into the Sports Business Journal "Forty Under 40" Hall of Fame, where he was listed three times.
 He was named Promo Marketer of the Year by PROMO Magazine, and Just Marketing, Inc. (JMI), a motorsports marketing agency founded by Brown in 1995, has appeared five times in Inc. Magazines "Inc 500" annual list of the 500 fastest-growing private companies in the United States.

 Career

 In racing

 Brown began his racing career in karting in 1986, winning 22 races in five seasons from 1986 to 1990.
 He moved to Europe where his first win was in Formula Ford 1600 at England's Donington Park.
 In the 1992 Formula Opel-Lotus Benelux Series Brown secured top-ten finishes in each of the season's races.
 The following year, Brown finished fourth in the series.

 Brown has competed on both sides of the Atlantic, contesting North America's Toyota Atlantic Series in addition to the Formula Opel-Lotus Benelux Series and 1994 British Formula Three Championship.
-Brown made his Indy Lights debut at Laguna Seca in 1995 and competed in a German Formula Three Championship race in 1996.
+Brown made his Indy Lights debut at Laguna Seca in the 1995 season and competed in a German Formula Three Championship race in 1996.

 In 1997, Brown competed at the 24 Hours at Daytona and 12 Hours of Sebring in the GT2 class with Roock Racing in a factory-supported Porsche 911 GT2, finishing second in both.